 Black Hat 2024: Foreign Influence Operations Evolve as Narrative Attacks Become More Sophisticated

-At Black Hat 2024, former NATO analyst Franky Saegerman reveals the intricate strategies and real-world impact of state-sponsored disinformation campaigns that seek to manipulate global narratives.
+At Black Hat 2024, former NATO analyst Franky Saegerman reveals the intricate strategies and real-world impact of state-sponsored narrative attacks campaigns that seek to manipulate global narratives.

 DOWNLOAD PRESENTATION: Franky Saegerman – Foreign Information Manipulation and Interference